 In September 2009, the FASB issued an accounting standard update on arrangements that include software elements.
 Tangible products that have software components that are essential to the functionality of the tangible product will no longer be within the scope of the software revenue recognition guidance, and software-enabled products will now be subject to other relevant revenue recognition guidance.
 The update is effective for annual reporting periods beginning on or after June 15, 2010.
-Based on the Company's analysis, the Company currently does not anticipate that the new guidance will have a material effect on the Company's results of operations and financial position or cash flows.
+This guidance is effective for the Company for the year ending December 31, 2011.
+The adoption of the guidance did not have a material effect on the Company's results of operations, financial position and cash flows.

 In January 2010, the FASB issued an accounting update that amended guidance and clarified the disclosure requirements about fair market value measurement.
 These amended standards require new disclosures for significant transfers of assets or liabilities between Level 1 and Level 2 in the fair value hierarchy; separate disclosures for purchases, sales, issuance and settlements of Level 3 fair value items on a gross, rather than net basis; and more robust disclosure of the valuation techniques and inputs used to measure Level 2 and Level 3 assets and liabilities.
-Except for the detailed disclosures of changes in Level 3 items, which will be effective for the Company as of January 1, 2011, the remaining new disclosure requirements were effective for the Company as of January 1, 2010.
-The Company has included these new disclosures, as applicable, in Note 18.
+Except for the detailed disclosures of changes in Level 3 items, which are effective for the Company as of January 1, 2011, the remaining new disclosure requirements were effective for the Company as of January 1, 2010.
+The Company has included these new disclosures, as applicable, in Note 19, "Fair Value Measurement".